cthye/ReSTIR-on-La-Jolla/readme.txt

 3. In Autodesk Standard Surface, the sheen is modeled by a microfacet BRDF [4].
 What are the pros and cons between the Autodesk approach and the Disney approach?
 What is your preference?
 - Pros: Microfacet BRDF based sheen looks more physically realistic and softer; stimulates backward scattering.
 - Cons: More complex
-- I'd prefer the autodesk's since it's more physically realisitc and accurate
+- I'd prefer the autodesk's since it's more physically realistic and accurate

 ## Put together
 1. What are the differences between the specular and metallic parameters?
 How do they affect the